metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `kind` (String) Kind specifies resource kind.
 - `name` (String) Name specifies the resource name.
 - `namespace` (String) Namespace specifies resource namespace.
-- `preconditions` (Map of String) Preconditions are used to determine if a policy rule should be applied by evaluating a set of conditions.
+- `preconditions` (Map of String) Preconditions are used to determine if a policy rule should be applied by evaluating aset of conditions.
 The declaration can contain nested 'any' or 'all' statements.
-A direct list of conditions (without 'any' or 'all' statements is supported for backwards compatibility but will be deprecated in the next major release.
-See: https://kyverno.io/docs/writing-policies/preconditions/
+A direct listof conditions (without 'any' or 'all' statements is supported for backwards compatibility butwill be deprecated in the next major release.See: https://kyverno.io/docs/writing-policies/preconditions/
 - `uid` (String) UID specifies the resource uid.

 <a id="nestedatt--spec--rules--mutate--targets--context"></a>